o3de/o3de.org/content/docs/user-guide/gems/reference/asset-memory-analyzer.md

 ![\[The ImGUI overlay dispalying the Asset Memory Analyzer.\]](/images/user-guide/gems/assetmemoryanalyzer/ui-asset-memory-analyzer-A-1.22.png)

 Each recorded asset is displayed along with the number of allocations and total size in kilobytes for both heap and VRAM.
-Use the selections at the top of the **ImGUI** overlay window to sort the table by heap size, heap count, VRAM size, VRAM count or by asset label alphabetically.
+Use the selections at the top of the **ImGUI** overlay window to sort the table by heap size, heap count, VRAM size, VRAM count, or alphabetically by asset label.

 {{< note >}}
 The asset label is the full path for each asset from the root of the project folder.